sid-kurias/company-ledger-acct/README.md

 accounts keyword, and the file where these definitions are available is defined in the variable company-ledger-acct-master-file.

+## How does it work
+When on a line that starts with an ISO date format - as when starting a new transaction - or after a Payee: meta data tag you will be presented with payee information.
+At all other times you will be presented with account information.

 ## Setup
 A possible configuration using use-package :